Mehul10/twitter-clone/readme.md

     ### Mistakes that wasted a lot of time
     1. while selecting the navbar didn't put # with the name inside $ and wasted many hours and ended up wasting 2 days actually.

+    2. z-index issue

+    3. only put # while accessing ids not assigning

+    4. don't write id in class